• Buy From Us

 #7.
 Check-ins

-In a give-and-take relationship, one or both parties sacrifice what they wanted or needed.
+In a give-and-take relationship, one or both parties sacrifice what they want or need.
 If this happens regularly, you or your partner may feel neglected.
 This can engender animosity and end a marriage.
 Check for bitterness or injured feelings.
 When you compromise, don’t hang it over your spouse’s head, second-guess yourself, or pout.
 You must decide, stick to it, and move forward positively.

 Related Article: SETTING BOUNDARIES WITH PARENTS In Relationships & After Marriage